 This course is designed to provide a thorough background in geometry.
 The course will emphasize proof, congruent triangles, similar polygons, right triangles, circles, constructions, loci, and areas and volumes of solids, and will include some exploration of Non-Euclidean geometry.
-Prerequisite: M 299 (Spring of odd numbered years)
+Prerequisite: M 299 (Spring)